grammyjs/website/site/docs/guide/files.md

 Depending on which of the three ways you pick to send your file, the paramters to these functions will vary.
 For example, to send a photo, you can use `ctx.replyWithPhoto` (or `sendPhoto` if you use `ctx.api` or `bot.api`).

-You can send other types of files by simply renaming the method and the type of the data you pass to it.
+You can send other types of files by simply renaming the method and changing the type of the data you pass to it.
 In order to send a video, you can use `ctx.replyWithVideo`.
 It's the same case for a document: `ctx.replyWithDocument`.
 You get the idea.